zapier/visual-builder/docs/_docs/auth.md

 Once users authenticate their account on an app through Zapier, they can use any of that app's Zap steps without authenticating again.
 Users may also authenticate an app again if they wish to use additional accounts from an app with Zapier, typically to manage multiple projects or to use both work and personal accounts in workflows.

 When building a Zapier integration, you define how the Zapier platform connects to your app to authenticate users, and add an API call where Zapier can test the account authentication.
 After configuring authentication, you can attempt to create a connection to your app on Zapier to validate the configuration.
-You can then use the connection to test any Zap Triggers and Actions you add to the integration.
+You can then use the connection to test any Triggers and Actions you add to the integration.

 <a id="schemes"></a>
 ## Zapier Supported Authentication Schemes